top of page

 Final Thoughts

-Whether you're navigating a new Medicare LCD or evaluating product choices for your facility, a clearer grasp of this terminology can help you move forward with confidence.
+Whether you're navigating Medicare LCDs or making purchasing decisions for your clinic, a firm grasp of terminology will help you move forward with clarity and confidence.

 bottom of page